The following information is designed to assist speakers prepare and deliver their presentations at AIRAH conferences.

 - During the meal break, ahead of their session, speakers will be asked to test their presentations, the microphone and the remote control to familiarise themselves with the equipment and ensure they are comfortable.

 - Please ensure you do not exceed the time limit for your presentation.
-A 3-minute warning bell will sound.
+A 5-minute warning bell will sound.

-- Group questions and answers will take place at the end of each conference session, unless otherwise stated.
+- Group questions and answers will take place at the end of each speaker presentation, unless otherwise stated.

-- AIRAH will also provide delegates only with a non-editable PDF copy of each speaker's presentation following the Workshop.
+- AIRAH will also provide delegates only with a non-editable PDF copy of each speaker's presentation and/or technical paper following the conference.
 If your presentation contains sensitive information, please let the Conference Organiser know to arrange an edited version to be made available instead.

 Download the technical paper guidelines.